-By George S. Mc Quade III
+By George S. Mc Quade

 West Coast Bureau Chief